qyno/qynocoin/doc/dnsseed-policy.md

-4. Any logging of DNS queries should be only that which is necessary for the operation of the service or urgent health of the Qyno network and must not be retained longer than necessary nor disclosed to any third party.
+4. Any logging of DNS queries should be only that which is necessary for the operation of the service or urgent health of the Qyno network and must not be retained longer than necessary or disclosed to any third party.

 5. Information gathered as a result of the operators node-spidering